shupershuff/Diablo2RLoader/README.md

 **Q:** I get prompts to enter captcha's on my accounts randomly.
 Why is this?<br>
 **A:** I'm not sure exactly why this happens but it does appear to happen more with newer accounts.
 Ensure you have logged into the battlenet client AND into your webbrowser with the account and approve any verifications/captchas needed.
 Do not share the account with other people.
 Do NOT use a VPN when signing into the account (whether it be via this script, bnet client or website).

+**Q:** Will you implement a feature to skip intro videos when launching?<br>
+**A:** Could I?
+Yes.
+Will I?
+No as this requires modifying game files (video files really).
+Whilst the script can cater for mods you want to use, I don't want this script directly modifying any game files, even something as innocent as intro videos.
+If skipping intro is of interest to you, you can look at the [introskip mod](https://www.nexusmods.com/diablo2resurrected/mods/194).

+**Q:** I'm getting an error says "You have not been online in the last 30 days.
+Please start the game while online to check for any login agreements".
+**A:** As the error suggests, try logging in from the battle.net client.
+If issues persist, use Google as there are dozens of threads where people have had this issue due to other reasons (eg firewall).

 **Q:** Is this Script against ToS?<br>
 **A:** Multiboxing itself is not against Blizzard TOS as per this [Blizzard Rep](https://us.forums.blizzard.com/en/d2r/t/blizzard-please-give-us-an-official-statement-on-multiboxing/21958/5) and this [Blizzard Article](https://eu.battle.net/support/en/article/24258).
 However the only way of achieving this without additional physical computers or Virtual Machines is by killing the "Check for Other instances" handle.